ingjuanmolina/find_celebrities/README.md

 Celebrity Finder is a Spring Boot Application that solves "Find the Celebrity" problem.

-It has an H2 In-Memory Database that stores initial values from /resources/data.sql file.
+It supports an H2 In-Memory Database that stores initial values from /resources/data.sql file.
+It also supports data upload from CSV files by using CsvDataHandler class.

 Exposes the following endpoints: